If you don't speak Polish and you are a participant in court proceedings, you'll be assisted by an interpreter.

 It's also possible that you'd like to be represented by a professional lawyer but can't afford to hire one - in such a case you can apply for a court-appointed lawyer, who will represent you in court for free.
 In order to do that, you have to fill out an application and submit it with the court (you can do it before your case starts or when it's already started).
 In the application you'll have to describe your family situation, your income and expenses.
 If the court comes to the conclusion that you really can't afford a lawyer, you'll be assigned one, who will represent you throughout the whole case.
 It's important to remember, however, that if you lose the case, the court may charge you your lawyer's fees (the exact amounts are established in the Regulation of the Minister of Justice of 22nd October 2015 regulating the fees for advocate's activities).

 This is actually one of the most common question I get.
-Polish lawyers who qualified as advocates, legal advisors, judges judges or prosecutors, all have have to wear black robes (gowns) while in court.
+Polish lawyers who qualified as advocates, legal advisors, judges or prosecutors all have have to wear black robes (gowns) while in court and the only distinction revealing their profession is the colour of a jabot, which is a piece of material around the collar.

-Advocates wear robes with a green jabot (also calles a bib) and green lining.
+Advocates wear robes with a green jabot and green piping of the collar and the sleeves.

-Legal advisors wear robes with a blue jabot and blue lining.
+Legal advisors wear robes with a blue jabot and piping.

-Judges wear robes with a purple jabot and purple lining.
+Judges wear robes with a purple jabot and purple piping.

-Prosecutors wear robes with a red jabot and red lining.
+Prosecutors wear robes with a red jabot and red piping.

 Polish lawyers don't wear wigs! :)